skellis46/slipbox/improvisation and the threshold of the self.md

 ## not yet organised but likely useful

+My concern is not any one component of dancing taken in isolation.
+Dancing is both the object of the research, and a vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and even selfhood.
+When the research extends beyond dance its stakes become how epistemology, methods and disciplinary boundaries are configured and reconfigured in phenomenologically oriented practice research.

 > Starting with relaxation and silencing of the layers of inner narrative related to autobiographical-relational-social self, it progresses to the cessation of processes specifying phenomenal core self, such as agency, body-ownership, and spatio-temporal located-ness, then to the basic interoceptive sense of body presence (Farb et al., 2007; Siderits et al., 2013; Dahl et al., 2015; Dor-Ziderman et al., 2016; Metzinger, 2020).
 However, such temporary quieting down in and of itself may not yet be cessation of the constructed self as the implicit categorizations that reify the self and objects may be still operating in the unconscious substrate (Germano and Waldron, 2006).
 Thus, selflessness can be understood in a more refined way as not merely inner silence but as a more fundamental transformation of the nature of cognition in which cognitive processes switch from the exclusive reliance on conceptually constructed dualistic subject-object structures to a more direct unconstructed way of cognizing via NDA itself.
 (Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)

-“It’s not even [...] dilation.
+It’s not even [...] dilation.
 It disappears, like there isn’t time [...] whether it’s three seconds or a second or two minutes or four, it’s irrelevant [...]
 Time just doesn’t function.”
 (Simon Ellis, conversation with Rosie Lee, 19 May 2026, 28:13–28:31)

 “I think what I’m saying [is] oscillating from being a self, deeply dancing, to being no self, backwards and forwards between those two.”
 (Simon Ellis, conversation with Rosie Lee, 19 May 2026, 37:54–38:03)